GeorgiKeranov/custom-mvc-framework/README.md

 Custom MVC framework with Login and Register functionality built with PHP.
 The application itself is a simple registration + login app.
 After a successful login the user is redirected to a listing of all users.
 That's basically it!

-You can preview this simple application from here - https://gkeranov.com/advisetech

 ## Table of Contents
 - [Technologies used](#technologies-used)
 - [Functionalities](#functionalities)